Before starting the thesis

 Ethical use of information

-The ethical use of information involves the correct marking of source references.
+The ethical use of information includes correct citation and referencing.
 You can find instructions for this on the library’s website.
 The correct marking of source references is learned at the thesis planning stage at the latest.

 If you utilise ready-made images, patterns or other similar material in your thesis, always check the copyrights related to them.

 In the planning stage of the thesis, you can already read the ImagOA guide, for example, where you will find information about the use of images and the Creative Commons (CC) licenses.
-Lapland University of Applied Sciences has separate instructions for using artificial intelligence .
+Lapland UAS has separate instructions for using artificial intelligence .

 Suspected fraud